-We welcome applications for MPhil and PhD research degrees.
+We welcome applications for MA by Research, MPhil and PhD research degrees.
 From 1 October 2015, the status of new postgraduate research candidates on PhD, MPhil, or Master's by Research programmes will be probationary until the candidate has undertaken and passed a formal assessment during their first year of study, known as the Probation Review.
 This review takes place around 6-9 months from date of registration for full-time students.

 Research and supervision

 Supervision is available in a wide range of research areas, with particular strengths in medieval history, early modern Britain, modern Europe, modern Europe, modern British and international history, landscape and environmental history and local and regional history.